nocodb/nocodb/packages/noco-docs/content/en/developer-resources/accessing-apis.md

 menuTitle: 'Accessing APIs'
 ---

+> NocoDB & APIs are considered to be in beta as of now.

 ## REST APIs

 - Go to NocoDB Project, click the rightmost button and click ``Copy auth token``.